 12. Quit apps

 If you only hit close the red button on the app window, it won’t actually quit the app.
 If you want to quit the apps properly, you can use this shortcut.

 This shortcut will not make you quit the application, but only close the window of the active app.

 14. Close all apps window from the same app

 Hold Option ⌥, then click the red x button on the app window

 If you want to close all windows from the same application, just use this shortcut to save your time.

 15. Enter and exit full the screen app

 Control ⌃ + Command ⌘ + F

 The full-screen app is the feature on OS X Lion or later, and you will love it.
-Use this shortcut to enter and quit full screen app.
+Use this shortcut to enter and quit the full-screen app.